hrfee/jfa-go/README.md

 * [Jellyseerr](https://github.com/Fallenbagel/jellyseerr) is a fork of Overseerr, which can manage users and mainly acts as an Ombi alternative.
 * [Organizr](https://github.com/causefx/Organizr) doesn't focus on Jellyfin, but allows putting self-hosted services into "tabs" on a central page, and allows creating users, which lets one control who can access what.
 ---
-jfa-go is a user management app for [Jellyfin](https://github.com/jellyfin/jellyfin) (and now [Emby](https://emby.media/)) that provides invite-based account creation as well as other features that make one's instance much easier to manage.
+jfa-go is a user management app for [Jellyfin](https://github.com/jellyfin/jellyfin) (and [Emby](https://emby.media/) as 2nd class) that provides invite-based account creation as well as other features that make one's instance much easier to manage.

-a rewrite of [jellyfin-accounts](https://github.com/hrfee/jellyfin-accounts) (original naming for both, ik 😂).

 #### Features
 * 🧑 Invite based account creation: Send invites to your friends or family, and let them choose their own username and password without relying on you.
-    * Send invites via a link and/or email
+    * Send invites via a link and/or email, discord, telegram or matrix
     * Granular control over invites: Validity period as well as number of uses can be specified.
     * Account profiles: Assign settings profiles to invites so new users have your predefined permissions, homescreen layout, etc. applied to their account on creation.
     * Password validation: Ensure users choose a strong password.
-    * CAPTCHAs can be enabled to avoid bots
+    * CAPTCHAs and contact method verificatoin can be enabled to avoid bots.
 * ⌛ User expiry: Specify a validity period, and new users accounts will be disabled/deleted after it.
 The period can be manually extended too.
 * 🔗 Ombi Integration: Automatically creates Ombi accounts for new users using their email address and login details, and your own defined set of permissions.
-* Account management: Apply settings to your users individually or en masse, and delete users, optionally sending them an email notification with a reason.
+See [wiki](https://wiki.jfa-go.com/docs/ombi/) for a warning on this one.
+* Account management: Bulk or individually; apply settings, delete, disable/enable, send messages and much more.
+* 📣 Announcements: Bulk message your users with announcements about your server.
 * Telegram/Discord/Matrix Integration: Verify users via a chat bot, and send Password Resets, Announcements, etc. through it.
 * "My Account" Page: Allows users to reset their password, manage contact details, view their account expiry date, and send referrals.
-Custom messages can be added, with markdown.
+Can be customized with markdown.
-* Referrals: Users can be given special invites to send to their friends and families.
+* Referrals: Users can be given special invites to send to their friends and families, similar to some invite-only services like Bluesky.
-* 📨 Email storage: Add your existing users email addresses through the UI, and jfa-go will ask new users for them on account creation.
-    * Email addresses can optionally be used instead of usernames
 * 🔑 Password resets: When users forget their passwords and request a change in Jellyfin, jfa-go reads the PIN from the created file and sends it straight to them via email/telegram.
   * Can also be done through the "My Account" page if enabled.
 * Admin Notifications: Get notified when someone creates an account, or an invite expires.
-* 📣 Announcements: Bulk message your users with announcements about your server.
-* Authentication via Jellyfin: Instead of using separate credentials for jfa-go and Jellyfin, jfa-go can use it as the authentication provider.
-    * Enables the usage of jfa-go by multiple people
 * 🌓 Customizations
     * Customize emails with variables and markdown
     * Specify contact and help messages to appear in emails and pages